Stories

 Andreia Santos explains how it took her some time to get used to removing her shoes while in other people’s houses, as is the custom in Newfoundland.
 She is used to it now but still finds it strange to walk around other people’s houses without shoes.

 Andreia Santos was born in Porto, Portugal.
 She came to St. John’s in 2002 to study psychology and sociology at Memorial University of Newfoundland (MUN).
-After completing a degree in 2006, Andreia continued her studies at MUN, and in 2010 graduated with a Masters in Employment Relations.
-She now works in Career Transition and Human Resources Consulting at MUN.
+After completing a degree in 2006, she continued her studies at MUN and graduated with a master’s in employment relations in 2010.
+She now works in career transition and human resources consulting at MUN.
 She is married to a Newfoundlander and has two beautiful girls.
-Andreia still loves shoes but has got used to partying without them at people's houses.
+Andreia still loves shoes but has got used to partying without them at people’s houses.

-Challenges Festivity Celebration Footwear Clothing Difference Material Culture Fashion Customs
+Challenges Festivity Celebration Footwear Clothing Material Culture Fashion Customs Style

 “There was nowhere for Muslims to pray”

-Dr. Mahmoud Haddara describes the challenge for practicing Muslims who frequent the airport in St. John’s to find a place to pray.
-“We have five daily prayers, so anytime you're anywhere you're bound to have a prayer time,” explains Dr. Haddara.
+Dr. Mahmoud Haddara describes the challenge that practicing Muslims encountered inside the St. John’s airport, trying to find a place to pray.
+“We have five daily prayers, so anytime you’re anywhere you’re bound to have a prayer time,” explains Dr. Haddara.
 The St. John’s Muslim community received a welcome response when they spoke to airport authorities in St. John’s about this challenge.

 An urban powwow